Anne-alysis/GameOfThronesLeague/README.md

 # Introduction

 In honor of the final season of Game of Thrones, we put together a fantasy league!
-Each participant fills out a form we developed, and the code to algorithmically score the results is in this repo.
+Each participant fills out a form we developed before the start of the season.
+Week by week, possible answers to each question are updated, and the code to algorithmically score the results each week is in this repo.
 Example questions
 include:

  * Whether a character lives or dies
  * Who rides a dragon
  * Who ends up on the Iron Throne (if it still exists)

+At the end of the season, the top ranked team wins a prize and the Iron Throne.

 # General Code Structure